JMSDOnline/vstacklet/README.md

 **A:** vStacklet is designed to be a lightweight and fast install.
 Apache is not included in the script as it is not needed.
 Nginx is a high-performance web server that is designed to be lightweight and fast.
 It is a better choice for most web applications.
 If you are having reservations about using Nginx due to the lack of familiarity, I would recommend using the script on a test server to get a feel for it. vStacklet will handle the setting up of the necessary configurations for you.

 **Q:** Did you say the script is actively maintained?<br>
 **A:** Yes, the script is actively maintained.
 Updates are added when stable and when I have time to sit down and test.
-The script is tested on Ubuntu 20.04, Debian 11 and Debian 12.
+The script is tested on Ubuntu 20.04/22.04 and Debian 11/12.
 The script is also tested on a variety of different servers to ensure compatibility.
 If you have any issues with the script, please let me know and I will do my best to fix them.
 If you have any suggestions for improvements, please let me know and I will do my best to implement them.

 **Q:** What is the purpose of the vStacklet VS-Backup script?<br>
 **A:** The vStacklet VS-Backup script is designed to help you manage and automate server/site backups.
 It allows you to backup your files from key locations, backup your mysql/mariadb databases, set the retention period for your backups, and cleanup remaining individual archives after the retention period has been reached.
 The script is designed to be easy to use and provides you with the ability to download the script and start backing up important directories and databases.
 Setting a scheduled cron task is easy, just append your `vs-backup` command arguments with the `-cc` flag.